tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/ios_access/ios_xg_idfa_intl.md

 ## Feature Description
 IDFA is a relatively effective identification parameter of TPNS ability to push targeted messages on the iOS platform, so TPNS SDK uses plugin to implement on-demand integration.

-## Integration Steps
+## Integration Directions

-Steps to integrate the IDFA module with the iOS TPNS SDK:
+Here are the directions to integrate IDFA module with iOS TPNS SDK:
 1. Open the idfa directory in the downloaded SDK package and get the libxgidfa.a static library file.
 2. Add the libxgidfa.a static library file to the project to complete the integration of the IDFA plugin, as shown in the figure below:
 ![](/assets/xgidfa.png)